 70F.
 Security relating to retention licence

-(1) The Minister may require the applicant for a retention licence or the holder of a retention licence to lodge at the office of the mining registrar, within such period as the Minister specifies in writing, a security for compliance with —
+(1) The applicant for a retention licence shall lodge at the office of the mining registrar, within the prescribed period, a security for compliance with —

-(a) the conditions to which the retention licence is or will, if granted, from time to time be subject; and
+(a) the conditions to which the retention licence, if granted, will from time to time be subject; and

 (b) the provisions of this Part and the regulations.

+(2) The Minister may require the holder of a retention licence to lodge at the office of the mining registrar or the Department at Perth, within such period as the Minister specifies in writing, an additional security for compliance with conditions imposed in relation to the licence under section 70I.

-(2) A security referred to in subsection (1) shall be in accordance with and subject to the provisions of section 126.
+(3) A security referred to in subsection (1) or (2) shall be in accordance with and subject to section 126.

-(3) Where the applicant for a retention licence is required to lodge a security under subsection (1), the retention licence shall not be granted unless a security is lodged in accordance with that requirement.
+(4) A retention licence shall not be granted unless a security has been lodged by the applicant for the retention licence in accordance with subsection (1).

+(5) Notwithstanding section 154(1), an applicant for a retention licence who fails to comply with subsection (1) does not commit an offence against this Act.

-[Section 70F inserted by No. 37 of 1993 s.
-10(1); amended by No. 58 of 1994 s.
-25.]
+[Section 70F inserted by No. 39 of 2004 s.
+36(1).]

 70G.
 Survey of area of retention licence not required in first instance